Education Framework

 The following We Can Talk competencies build on these existing core skills:

-- Explore the importance of effective communication when supporting individuals who experience a mental health problem.
-Be able to effectively communicate with the wider Multidisciplinary Team (MDT), family, friends and carers (3, 4, 5).
+- Explore the importance of effective communication when supporting individuals who experience a mental health problem (3, 4, 5).

-- Explore the impact of professional mannerisms and attitudes when discussing mental health and understand how they could impact patient care (5, 6).
+- Explore the impact of behaviours and attitudes when discussing mental health and understand how they could impact patient care (5, 6).

 - Demonstrate the ability to communicate at a level appropriate to the individual, considering any cultural, learning, or communication difficulties and any potential barriers this may present (1, 6).